hall4jm/CapstoneBUS/README.md

 ultrasounds offer a non-radioactive imaging technique, allowing for a safe and non-invasive way to assess any conspicuous masses and limiting the need for unnecessary surgery or invasive procedures such as a biopsy.

+## BUS Interpretation
+The Breast Imaging Reporting and Data System (BI-RADS) provide a standardized way for radiologists to describe breast lesions found in BUS images.
+This standardization aims to improve the quality of the assessment, improving patient care.
+The system defines seven levels of ranking 0 – 6, where a higher score reflects an increased likelihood of malignancy.
+The probability of malignancy for each score is shown in Table 1 below (Mendelson et al., 2013):
+Table 1
+BI-RADS Score and Probability of Malignancy
+Score Classification Probability of Malignancy
+0 Incomplete N/A
+1 Negative 0%
+2 Benign 0%
+3 Probably Benign <2%
+4 Suspicious for Malignancy 2-94%
+5 Highly Suggestive of Malignancy >95%
+6 Known Malignancy 100%